-4.2 Signifcant population trends have emerged since the existing LDP was adopted, necessitating a reconsideration of its 'Enhanced Growth Strategy'.
+4.2 Significant population trends have emerged since the existing LDP was adopted, necessitating a reconsideration of its 'Enhanced Growth Strategy'.
 From a range of population futures assessed through 'Popgroup', high, mid and low 'Growth Options' were selected for consideration (See Figure 3).

 Figure 3: Growth Options Growth option Summary of analysis High growth option his would result in a significant increase (nearly 15%) in the population to nearly 69,000 by 2031 and a dwelling requirement of over 3,000.
-Continuation of existing strategy This would be likely to place significant pressure on both physical and social infrastructure and would require an increase in house building of at least 40% on current levels bringing into question whether this is achievable.
-Furthermore this would see: A signifcant increase in the number of school age children requiring a signifcant school building/extension programme.
+Continuation of existing strategy infrastructure and would require an increase in house building of at lea 40% on current levels bringing into question whether this is achievable.
+Furthermore this would see: A significant increase in the number of school age children requiring a significant school building/extension programme.
 The highest number of elderly people living in the County Borough (compared with the mid and low growth options).
 Catering for this demographic will be a key issue for service providers across the public and private sectors.
 The retention of a far larger share of working age adults (the loss of this demographic has been a key issue in the County Borough for decades).
-This will increase the importance of appropriately locating physical infrastructure and job opportunities, and ensuring that the public transport network effectively links Merthyr Tydfl County Borough with the rest of South East Wales.
-Defciencies in access to good quality open space being exacerbated.
+This will increase the importance of appropriately locating physical infrastructure and job opportunities, and ensuring that the public transport network effectively links Merthyr Tydfil County Borough with the rest of South East Wales.
+Deficiencies in access to good quality open space being exacerbated.